Rule 3.823. Rules of evidence at arbitration hearing

 (d) Delivery of documents

 For purposes of this rule, "delivery" of a document or notice may be accomplished manually, by electronic means under Code of Civil Procedure section 1010.6 and rule 2.251, or by mail in the manner provided by Code of Civil Procedure section 1013.
-If service is by mail, the times prescribed in this rule for delivery of documents, notices, and demands are increased as provided by Code of Civil Procedure section 1010.6.
+If service is by electronic means, the times prescribed in this rule for delivery of documents, notices, and demands are increased as provided by Code of Civil Procedure section 1010.6.
 If service is in the manner provided by Code of Civil Procedure section 1013, the times prescribed in this rule are increased by five days.